 Fatigued driving is not just falling asleep behind the wheel.
-Driving requires attention to minute details like road sign colors, small movements of other vehicles, and more.
+Driving requires attention to minute details like road sign colours, small movements of other vehicles, and more.
 If a driver is struggling to stay awake, he or she needs to reconsider getting behind the wheel.

 Speed limits exist for a reason, and violating them makes a speeding driver a hazard to others.
 In 2017, 30 people died from speeding crashes in the Lower Mainland.